readytensor/rt-agentic-ai-cert-week6/lessons/wk6-l2a/wk6-l2a-auth-assistant-project.md

 --DIVIDER--

-# ✍️ The Project: An Agentic Authoring Assistant
+# ✍️ The Project: An Agentic Authoring Assistant (A3) System

 At Ready Tensor, we want the process of writing and sharing AI projects to feel less like a chore — and more like a creative extension of the work itself.
 That means helping authors focus on their insights and innovations, while we take care of the supporting structure.
+We call it the **Agentic Authoring Assistant (A3)** system.

-We’re not building a system to write full publications (yet), but we _can_ assist with key elements — especially the ones that improve presentation, discoverability, and completeness.
+We’re not building the system to write full publications (yet), but we _can_ assist with key elements — especially the ones that improve presentation, discoverability, and completeness.

 For example: